 a) DPCP: Rajkumar et al. were first to study real-time locking on multiprocessors and proposed the DPCP [23, 24], which does not require shared memory.
 Each resource l_q is assumed local (i.e., statically assigned) to a specific processor, which we denote as $P(\ell_q)$, and may not be accessed from other processors.
 To enable non-local resource access, resource agents are provided to carry out requests on behalf of remote jobs.
 Under the DPCP, there is one such agent, denoted $A{q,i}$, for each resource l_q and each task T_i .
-Importantly, resource agents are subject to priority boosting, which means that they have effective priorities higher than any regular task (and thus cannot be preempted by "normal" jobs), although resource agents acting on behalf of higher-priority tasks.
+Importantly, resource agents are subject to priority boosting, which means that they have effective priorities higher than any regular task (and thus cannot be preempted by "normal" jobs), although resource agents acting on behalf of higher-priority tasks may still preempt agents acting on behalf of lower-priority tasks.
 After a job has invoked an agent, it suspends until its request has been carried out.